-Research and development expenses for 2005, 2004 and 2003 were \$6.0 million, \$5.4 million and \$6.2 million, respectively, and \$4.6 million and \$2.8 million in the first six months of 2006 and 2005, respectively.
+Research and development expenses for 2005, 2004 and 2003 were \$6.0 million, \$5.4 million and \$6.2 million, respectively, and \$4.7 million and \$2.8 million in the first six months of 2006 (as restated, see note 2 to the financial statements) and 2005, respectively.
 These expenses are related to developing our platform technologies and PHA Natural Plastics pilot manufacturing production.
 We expect that our expenses will increase significantly during 2006 as we continue pilot manufacturing production and expand our research and development programs.